Student Research Opportunities

 Students are encouraged to apply for internal and external graduate fellowships (e.g., Graduate Fellowships in Psychology, UA One Health Fellowships, NSF GRFP, NIH T32, etc.).
 Additional financial aid information and resources can be found here.

-UA-CVM will provide salary support of ~$35,000 per year for doctoral students, which includes a 20 hours per week of a Graduate or Teaching Assistantship position during the academic year and 35 hours per week in the summer.
+CVM will provide salary support of approximately $35,000 per year for doctoral students, which includes a 20-hour-per-week Graduate or Teaching Assistantship position during the academic year and 35 hours per week in the summer.

 You will indicate in your application your desire to work with a specific UA-CVM faculty.
 We encourage you to reach out to faculty you are interested in working with beforehand.